 The Aurora Water Production Division has been honored with the Presidents Award from the Partnership for Safe Water, a national initiative to improve the quality of drinking water.
-The Aurora Water Treatment Facility is one of only 59 surface water treatment plants nationwide to achieve and document the exceptional water quality required to earn the Presidents Award.
-This places the Aurora Water Treatment Facility in the top half of the top 1 percent of surface water treatment plants in the United States.
+The Aurora Water Treatment Facility is one of a limited number of surface water treatment plants nationwide to achieve and document the exceptional water quality required to earn the Presidents Award.
+This places the Aurora Water Treatment Facility in the top 1 percent of surface water treatment plants in the United States.